rabea14180-max/Portfolio-Project/Stage 5/team-retrospective.md

 - All 16 planned tasks were completed across three sprints.
 - Clear responsibilities allowed the team to work in parallel.
+- The complete sensor-to-dashboard workflow was integrated.
-- The ESP32, Flask backend, PostgreSQL, and React dashboard were successfully integrated.
+- Dashboard alerts and email notifications were implemented.
 - A total of 38 automated checks passed.
 - The final web MVP was deployed successfully.